 Aside from its Thunderbolt 2 port, which has been upgraded from standard Thunderbolt, it's business as usual.
-Apple hasn't even carried over the 12-inch MacBook's innovative Force Touch Trackpad which made it into the company's new 13- and 15-inch MacBook Pro with Retina models.
+Apple hasn't even carried over the 12-inch MacBook's innovative Force Touch Trackpad which made it into the company's new 13- and 15-inch MacBook Pro models.

 Like its predecessor, the Air has a below-par display that tops out at a pixel-resolution of 1440 x 900.
 It also has the same number of ports, made up of two USB 3 ports, one Thunderbolt 2 port, a MagSafe 2 power connector and a SDXC card slot.

 Thunderbolt 2, which ups data transfer rates to 20 Gbps (versus 10Gbps for Thunderbolt and 5 Gbps for USB 3), is a useful addition if you plan to transfer data between compatible peripherals or stream 4K video.

 Arguably one of the best reasons to own a MacBook Air (aside from its superb battery life), its roomy, smooth glass trackpad and backlit keyboard remain unchanged from previous generations.
 The latter's keys still possess 1mm travel and a satisfying spongey typing action that, in the opinion of this reviewer, have yet to be bettered.

 The MacBook Air's stereo speakers are poor compared to ones on the 12-inch MacBook, which despite being smaller are punchier with stronger mid-range and bass tones.
 As with the 720p Facetime HD webcam, they're good enough to get the job done but you won't be using your Air to fill the office with tunes on a Friday afternoon.